marcpre/personal_blog_eleventy/README.md

 404. network, network and network to get good immo deals
 405. Work everyday on your websites!
 406. Stay calm, breath in negotiations!
+407. They want sth from you to get you away, never forget that!
+(RLB NÖ-W)